 Late payments are a constant headache, especially for small businesses where 1 in 3 payments are overdue .
-In fact, late payments are getting so bad that the government is promoting the Fair Payment Code, a new initiative to overhaul how small businesses get paid.
+In fact, late payments are getting so bad that the government is promoting the Fair Payment Code, a new initiative to overhaul how small businesses get paid and establish fair pay practices.

-This change couldn't come soon enough for small business owners who are struggling with the cash flow issues caused by late payments–it’s one of the biggest pain points for SMEs.
+This change in payment policy couldn't come soon enough for small business owners who are struggling with the cash flow issues caused by late payments–it’s one of the biggest small business problems for SMEs.
 In 2023 alone, small businesses were waiting on approximately £32 billion in late payments , which contributes to the 50,000 business closures each year in the UK.
+This dire situation highlights the critical need for improved invoice payments and standardized payment terms in the UK.

-So let’s take a look at how the new Fair Payment Code encourages businesses to treat their suppliers – especially the smaller ones – with the fairness and speedy payments they deserve.
+So let’s take a look at how the new Fair Payment Code which some are calling a fair payment charter, encourages businesses to treat their suppliers – especially the smaller ones – with the fairness and speedy payments they deserve.

 Here’s what it takes to get the Gold, Silver, or Bronze under the Fair Payment Code: